Algoteers/Improvement-Proposals/SIP 010 - SOCIAL CONTRACT - ALGO Macroeconomic Guidance.md

 The first is by undertaking one of the available Areas of Responsibility advertised on the website, starting work and submitting a first deliverable.
 These modules constitute the critical development path set out by the Governing Body.

-The second is, in the spirit of permissionless innovation, to contribute in an independant way to then submit the work together with a plan for future development and maintenance to the community.
+The second is, in the spirit of permissionless innovation, to contribute in an independent way to then submit the work together with a plan for future development and maintenance to the community.
 If the work proposal is accepted, an ALGO Stream is granted.

 The size of the ALGO Stream is proportional to the amount and relevance of the work being done and is negotiated before the inception and after the work is submitted.
 Negotiation is conducted between Team Members and the new contributor.
 In case the negotiation is not successful, the work may still be distributed in the permissionless system.